LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/the-game-is-like.md

 ---
 The game is like

-play no more
+play no more,

 be yourself

-and let it flow,
+and let it flow.

+&nbsp;

-go wherever,
+Go wherever,

 you are free,